 Breast MR: If your facility has already submitted your medical physicist’s MRI Equipment Evaluation Summary Form and MR Safety Checklist for a given unit when accrediting in the general MRI accreditation program, your medical physicist/MR scientist does not need to repeat the MRI Equipment Evaluation survey specifically for breast MRI as long as the breast coils were checked during the survey.
 However, you must submit the MRI Equipment Evaluation Summary Form and MR Safety Checklist for Breast MRI Accreditation, even if it was submitted previously for general MRI accreditation.
 The ACR will check to ensure that the unit has been surveyed within the past year.

 Although many of the procedures and action criteria outlined in the 2015 ACR Magnetic Resonance Imaging (MRI) Quality Control Manual were written specifically for the ACR MRI Accreditation Phantom, the ACR understands that the use of this phantom may not be possible for all QC in breast imaging.
 Some facilities use the ACR Small MRI Phantom for this purpose.
 The ACR leaves the choice of the QC phantom and the resultant action criteria to the facility.
 This decision must be made by the qualified medical physicist/MR scientist in cooperation with the system vendor.
-An order form and more information about the ACR small phantom are available through the ACR.
+For an order form and more information about the ACR small phantom, see our Small Phantom Testing article.

 Acceptance testing is intended to measure quantifiable system parameters, which may then be compared to the manufacturer’s specifications and used to develop baseline performance.
 A complete evaluation of system performance should be conducted by a qualified medical physicist (QMP)/MR scientist after completion of installation and prior to patient imaging.
 This testing should be more comprehensive than periodic performance testing and should be consistent with current acceptance testing practices.
 It should include all of the technologist’s QC tests as well as the annual tests in the 2015 ACR Magnetic Resonance Imaging (MRI) Quality Control Manual and an evaluation of all coils, including all breast imaging and biopsy coils.
 Useful guidance is also available in a report from the MR Subcommittee Task Group of the AAPM.